dyh2111/demos/RAG-Simple-Demo/README.md

 ## 🚀 What This Notebook Covers

 This demo simulates a basic RAG-style inference loop for answering natural language questions based on user-provided documents (e.g., PDF resumes).
+In this notebook, we demonstrate this using a sample resume and asking questions like:

+> "Where did this person go to school?"

 ### 🔄 Workflow